Adarsh-gadari/adarsh-gadari.github.io/content/authors/admin/_index.md

 ### What are my educational qualifications?

-I am a recent Master’s graduate in Computer Science, passionate about applying AI and machine learning to solve meaningful problems—particularly in healthcare and medical imaging.
+I am a recent Master’s graduate in Computer Science (Class of 2025), passionate about applying AI and machine learning to solve meaningful problems—particularly in healthcare and medical imaging.
 I hold a Master’s degree in Communication and Signal Processing (Electrical Engineering) from the Indian Institute of Technology Hyderabad (Class of 2018).

 ### What is the purpose of this website?

 **For collaborators:** I am always open to new ideas and partnerships.
 I believe the most impactful research happens when we come together as a community to tackle complex problems.

 **For employers:** I welcome the opportunity to work together.
-My experience spans engineering and software development, and my projects demonstrate how I translate ideas into commercial products.
+I can be helpful in solving computer vision problems using AI/ML and driving businesses through innovative and impacful research and engineering outcomes.

 **For everyone else:** Please feel free to reach out with questions or just to connect.
 I look forward to meaningful conversations and new connections.